UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ## Why mathematical modelling

-Mathematical modelling is a powerful tool for verifiying and evaluating sythetic biology solutions.
-Since the ultimate target chasis Symbiodinium is nigh impossible to work with, *in silico* verification comes in as a alternative to the normal *in vovo* strategy.
-In this mathematical model we will consider the effect of the introduction of HSP22E, HSP22F and Glutathione into the system.
-We hope this model was able to facilitate our understanding of how HSP22E, HSP22F and Glutathione is able to alleviate the cell condition in a quantitative manner.
-However as with all modelling, care must be taken to select values and parameters that reflect the real world.
+Mathematical modelling is a powerful tool for verifying and evaluating synthetic biology solutions.
+Since the ultimate target chassis Symbiodinium is nigh impossible to work with, *in silico* verification comes in as an alternative to the normal *in vivo* strategy.
+In this mathematical model, we will consider the effect of the introduction of HSP22E, HSP22F and Glutathione into the system.
+We hope this model was able to facilitate our understanding of how HSP22E, HSP22F and Glutathione can alleviate the cell condition quantitatively.
+However, as with all modelling, care must be taken to select values and parameters that reflect the real world.

 <!-- We choose to use mathematical modelling to simulate the in-vitro conditions of symbiodinium that would result from the PROTECC Coral solution. -->

 ## Aim
-The aim was to produce a model that shows the effectiveness of the solution and provides insight into how varying the quantities of HSP22E, HSP22F and gluthationine would effect the cell's response under various temperatures.
+The aim was to produce a model that shows the effectiveness of the solution and provides insight into how varying the quantities of HSP22E, HSP22F and Glutathione would affect the cell's response under various temperatures.
 We further aimed to figure out the optimal condition for a cell to trigger the thermal protective response we designed for the cell.

 ## Implementation
-Contray to the fact that many papers have studies the structure of the heat shock protein families, studies of mathematical model on the heat shock activity remain sparse.
-However we were able to find a paper by Carole J. Proctor (cite) which model the activity of chaperones given that the misfolded protein by are caused by high level of ROS.
+Contrary to the fact that many papers have studied the structure of the heat shock protein families, studies of a mathematical model on the heat shock activity remain sparse.
+However, we were able to find a paper by Carole J. Proctor (cite) which models the activity of chaperones on misfolded proteins that are caused by the high level of ROS.

 ### Computational Language and tool
-From the original paper the model was written base on the SBML(System Biology Markup Language) which is a langauge developed specifically for system biology base on XML(cite The Systems Biology Markup Language (SBML): Language Specification for Level 3 Version 1 Core
+From the original paper, the model was written base on the SBML(System Biology Markup Language) which is a language developed specifically for system biology base on XML(cite The Systems Biology Markup Language (SBML): Language Specification for Level 3 Version 1 Core
 ).
 However, due to the unfamiliarity of the language, we decided to switch another software package [PySB](https://pysb.org) developed by members of the Lopez Lab at Vanderbilt University and the Sorger Lab at Harvard Medical School(cite the pysb paper).
-We found this python package very user-frinedly while the same time provides powerful solvers for the system both deterministic and stochastic.
-One thing to note is that PySB model are written in a domain specific langauge that somewhat abuses python normal style.
+We found this python package very user-friendly while at the same time provides powerful solvers for the system both deterministic and stochastic.
+One thing to note is that the PySB model is written in a domain-specific language that somewhat abuses python normal style.

 ### Base of the Model
-1. The base of the model was inspired by a model from the *Modelling the actions of chaperones and their role in ageing*(**Citation Here**), where we adopted most of their model with a few modification added.
+1. The base of the model was inspired by a model from the *Modelling the actions of chaperones and their role in ageing*(**Citation Here**), where we adopted most of their models with a few modifications added.
-2. We omitted the dimerization of the protein in our process since it does not contribute much to the effective of the holding activity in the model while the same time increase the complexity of the model.
+2. We omitted the dimerization of the protein in our process since it does not contribute much to the effectiveness of the holding activity in the model while at the same time increasing the complexity of the model.
-3. HSP22E/F will only perform their function while in the mitochondria/cholroplast(this is a simplification of the model)
+3. HSP22E/F will only perform their function while in the mitochondria/chloroplast(this is a simplification of the model) In the section below HSP22E/F will be referred to as shSP for simplicity purpose.
-4.

 ### Assumption of the model
 Part of the table were a replicate of the paper(cite) with slight modifications.